nyerrams/skills-communicate-using-markdown/index.md

-# Add headers and image and code
+# Add headers and image and code and to do list
 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)

 ```